Skip to Main Content

 Is this joking video an entirely accurate portrayal of impact factors?
 No. It is, however, representative of the frustration that academic publishing often entails.
 Choosing (or having to) publish a paper in a journal with a low impact factor is not always indicative of the quality of either, but it may feel that way - and be treated that way.

-Watch this video tutorial to learn how to find journals impact factors.
+Watch this video tutorial to learn how to find journals' impact factors.
+Access the Web of Science database from UMD Libraries' Database Finder.

 Web of Science is a database maintained and owned by Thomson Reuters, most famous for providing journals with an Impact Factor (or IF) as part of its Journal Citation Reports (JCR).